In Politics, No One Can Call You Out Like Your Family

 The public political differences between family members aren't solely limited to those working in the Trump administration, either.

-John Rice-Cameron was described by Stanford Politics as the university's "most outspoken political provocateur"; has been the president of the Stanford College Republicans; and worked last year to host Turning Points USA's Charlie Kirk and Candace Owens at a campus event.
+John Rice-Cameron was described by Stanford Politics as the university's "most outspoken political provocateur," has been the president of the Stanford College Republicans, and worked last year to host Turning Points USA's Charlie Kirk and Candace Owens at a campus event.

-He's also known on campus as the son of Susan Rice, who served as national security adviser and U.N. ambassador during the Obama administration.
+He is also known on campus as the son of Susan Rice, who served as national security adviser and U.N. ambassador during the Obama administration.

 1A